unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 }
 ```

-Or on the contrary, if implicit command generation is enabled for an assemblyr, or class, using the `Command` attribute will prevent the generation of a command.
+Or on the contrary, if implicit command generation is enabled for an assembly or class, using the `Command` attribute will prevent the generation of a command.
 Instead, a regular method, in this case called `DoWork` will be created on the bindable proxy.

 ```csharp
 [assembly:ImplicitCommands(true)]